muhamuhamuha/lc3project2/README.md

 r2 *= -1    # r2 = -256
 ```

 Now, if you remember, we had x3000 stored into R7.
 So this time, I stored R0 with 15, and R1 with x3000 from R7.
 As I decremented R0, I kept adding R1 with R2 (-x0100).
 When R0 became zero, R1 was left with x2100, from which I subtracted 1.
-R1 now had x20FF, our destination for the calculated value.
+R1 was left with x20FF, our destination for the calculated value.
 In javascript this would have looked like:
 ```javascript

 let r7 = 12288;     // x3000